Follow-up after treatment for skin cancer

-However, your doctor may want you to have regular check-ups for a time to make sure the cancer has not returned, and that treatment has been fully successful.
-These check-ups are a good opportunity to discuss any problems or worries you may have with your doctor.
+However, your doctor may want you to have regular check-ups for a time to make sure the cancer has not come back, and that treatment has been successful.
+These check-ups are a good opportunity to talk to your doctor about any problems or worries you may have.

 When treatment finishes, many people find it helps to talk about and share their thoughts, feelings and advice with other people.